 Nut Description: English walnuts are housed inside a greenish-black hull.
 They are further housed inside a tan shell.
-The nut itself is light brown to golden-brown in color.
+The nut itself is light brown to golden-brown.

 Harvest Time: Late August through October

-Harvesting: Allow nuts to fall on the ground or lay out a blanket and shake the tree.
+Harvesting: Allow nuts to fall to the ground or lay out a blanket and shake the tree.